NethServer/docs/administrator-manual/en/hotsync.rst

 .. only:: nsent

     Install nethserver-hotsync on both MASTER and SLAVE.
-Only MASTER needs to be registered, SLAVE should be a |product| community: it will become an Enterprise automatically, with MASTER license key, when it is put in production with restore procedure
+Only MASTER needs to be registered, SLAVE can be a |product| community on an unregistered Enterprise: it will become a registered Enterprise automatically, with MASTER license key, when it is put in production with restore procedure

     To install the module on MASTER execute from command line: ::